Lazy-Solutions/AdvancedSceneManager/patches.md

 Patches are partial updates that are too important to have our users wait for.

-This folder contains patches for the current version of Advanced Scene Manager available on the asset store.\
-These patches will be included in the next asset store update, and these files will as such be removed.
+Patches only support newest version on asset store.
+When a new asset store version is released, all patches will be cleared, as they are included in the package.

 Patches can be found here:\
 [https://github.com/Lazy-Solutions/AdvancedSceneManager/releases](https://github.com/Lazy-Solutions/AdvancedSceneManager/releases)\